Information

 Regulatory bodies

-They can make a referral if they think that someone they’re regulating has shown harmful behaviour and they believe that no other body has referred the person to Disclosure Scotland.
+Regulatory bodies must make a referral if they think that someone they’re regulating has shown harmful behaviour and if they believe no other body has referred the person.

 Employment agencies